intel/ai-reference-models/docs/object_detection/tensorflow_serving/Tutorial.md

 This tutorial will introduce you to the CPU performance considerations for object detection in deep learning models and how to use [Intel® Optimizations for TensorFlow Serving](https://www.tensorflow.org/serving/) to improve inference time on CPUs.
 This tutorial uses a pre-trained Region-based Fully Convolutional Network (R-FCN) model for object detection and provides sample code that you can use to get your optimized TensorFlow model server and REST client up and running quickly.
 In this tutorial using R-FCN, you will measure inference performance in two situations:
-* **Real-Time**, where batch_size=1.
-In this case, lower latency means better runtime performance.
+* **Online inference**, where batch_size=1.
+In this case, lower time to result means better runtime performance.
-* **Throughput**, where batch_size>1.
-In this case, higher throughput means better runtime performance.
+* **Batch inference**, where batch_size>1.
+In this case, a higher number means better runtime performance.

 **NOTE about REST vs. GRPC**: This tutorial is focused on optimizing the model server, not the client that sends requests.
-For optimal client-side serialization and de-serialization, you may want to use TensorFlow Serving's GRPC option instead of the REST API, especially if you are optimizing for maximum throughput (here is one [article](https://medium.com/@avidaneran/tensorflow-serving-rest-vs-grpc-e8cef9d4ff62) with a relevant analysis).
+For optimal client-side serialization and de-serialization, you may want to use TensorFlow Serving's GRPC option instead of the REST API, especially if you are optimizing for batch inference (here is one [article](https://medium.com/@avidaneran/tensorflow-serving-rest-vs-grpc-e8cef9d4ff62) with a relevant analysis).
 We use REST in this tutorial for illustration, not as a best practice, and offer another [tutorial](/docs/image_recognition/tensorflow_serving/Tutorial.md) that illustrates the use of GRPC with TensorFlow Serving.

 ## Prerequisites